Exit polls: This election is about Donald Trump

 This was especially true among Democrats.

 What is more surprising is that roughly seven in 10 voters said they wanted major changes to the nation's health care system, with more Democrats feeling this way than Republicans.
-Among voters who felt that health care needs minor or no changes, the majority were Republicans.
+Among voters who felt that health care needs minor, more were Republicans.
+More Democrats wanted no changes.

 This is a huge swing from two years ago, when President Donald Trump and congressional Republicans saw their big wins at the polls as a mandate to repeal the Affordable Care Act.
 The effort ultimately failed, though the Trump administration continues to undermine the landmark health reform law through regulatory changes.

-Note: Correction: This post has been updated to reflect it was more Republicans and not a majority of Republicans who support minor changes and more Democrats support no changes to the health care law.
-Correction: The percentage of Democrats saying the economy was not good or poor has been corrected.